sajanv88/microk8_hetzner_setup/README.md

     - cert-manager.staging.yaml => will be used of staging env (Optional)
     - sample-app.yaml => just use to verify that everything you have configured works fine.
     - postgresdb.yaml => will create a postgres database.
+    - pgadminer.yaml => A simple tool to connect your postgres database. (optional)

 Note: For `postgres` database the sensitive informations are all injected via `envsubst`